 Suppose your answer is 296 words long, which is within 10% of the target set of our assumed maximum of 300 words for a 10-point question.
 So, we can stay within the suggested word count.
 And be careful not to copy any of the material you have used.
 Keep an eye on the word count to make sure you don’t go over the allotted number of words.

-At the end of 2019, NEBOSH changed its old syllabus into its new Syllabus of the NEBOSH General Certificate Course (IG1+ IG2).
-How to pass NEBOSH in first attempt?
+At the end of 2019, NEBOSH changed its old syllabus to its new Syllabus of the NEBOSH General Certificate Course (IG1+ IG2).

 How to write NEBOSH exam?